HISPlayer/UnrealWindows-SDK/setup-guide.md

 Use the **HISPlayer API** to add your own implementation.

 ## License Key

 Input the license key that is associated with the SDK.
 If the license key is not valid, the player won’t work and will throw an error message.

-To find this field, go to the Level Outliner and look for the HISPlayer_Blueprint actor.
-Then, on the Details window, look for the HISPlayer section.
+To find this field, go to the Level Outliner and look for the **BP_HISPlayer** actor.
+Then, in the **Details** window, locate the **HISPlayer** section.

+> Note: If you are using the FAB marketplace package, entering a license key is not required.

 <p align="center">
 <img src="./images/licensekey.png">